Easy Bible Quiz about Biblical Characters and People.

 Even though Peter said he would never deny Jesus, he did so on the night of Jesus' arrest.

-At the Last Supper, Jesus predicted Peter would deny him three times before the cock crowed in the morning.
+Jesus predicted that Peter would betray him three times before dawn during the Last Supper.

 -